Our Commitment to You

 • Have a love of people and appreciation for the diversity of individuals with autism

-• Possess good interpersonal and communication skills
+• Be outgoing and possess good interpersonal and communication skills

-• Be able to read, follow instructions and work independently
+• Be able to read, follow instructions, and work independently

-• Have a clean Criminal Record Check and Child Intervention (child welfare) check
+• Have a clean Criminal Record Check and Child Intervention (child welfare) check – completed through us free of charge

 Volunteer opportunities are for Edmonton and surrounding areas only.